 Gosalyn: What about a really, really, really close friend?

 In Darkly Dawns the duck part 2, Darkwing is locked in prison and laments how he screwed up and has no one to ask for help when Launchpad breaks in.
 And before he was coming to bail DW out of Jail even though Darkwing was so mean to him earlier.
 What seals it is how surprised, yet happy DW was to see him.
 Later, he’s so happy when DW finally accepts him as a sidekick.

 In "Life, the Negaverse and Everything", after talking to the Friendly Four, Darkwing still has every intention of going back to his own universe without trying to help them, until he sees Nega-Gosalyn again.

 Darkwing: In the Negaverse, there's never been a Darkwing Duck to guard the city *gulp* or a Drake Mallard to be a father.
 For you, Gosalyn, I'll stay.

-At the end of the same episode, Darkwing feels bad about leaving Nega-Gosalyn behind, but she assures him that she'll be fine and that she has four other Darkwings (referring to the Friendly Four dressed as Darkwing).
+At the end of the same episode, Darkwing feels bad about leaving Nega-Gosalyn behind, but she assures him that she'll be fine and that she has four other Darkwings to look after her (referring to the Friendly Four dressed as Darkwing).
+All while the good incarnations of his worst enemies merrily wave goodbye.
+Aaaaw.

 Also in "Quiverwing Quack," where Darkwing forbids Gosalyn from assuming her new superheroine identity because he's afraid for her safety: